nmchan/waidayo/PRIVACY.md

 *   [Unity](https://unity3d.com/legal/privacy-policy)

 The app is used to get the regarding face data of the user and change the facial expression of the avatar.
-The acquired data will not be sharing and use ,retention of face data ,collection ,disclosure ,retention of face data to a third party.
+The acquired data will not be sharing and use ,retention of face data ,collection ,disclosure ,Resources ,retention of face data to a third party.

 **Log Data**